enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 It was designed to enable HTML First where other frameworks make that approach difficult.

-This tutorial will show how to build the same app (a to-do list) with both approaches using Enhance.
+This tutorial will show how to build the same app (a todo list) with both approaches using Enhance.
-If you are coming from a framework that is primarily JavaScript first, you can follow that path to better leverage your experience and comfort.
+If you are coming from a primarily JavaScript framework first, you can follow that path to better leverage your experience and comfort.
-Or if you would prefer, you can follow the HTML First path to maximize performance and resilience from the start.
+Or you can follow the HTML First path to maximize performance and resilience from the start.